 In Fred Brooks’ Mythical Man Month, he states:

 In the book he notes that it is an “outrageous oversimplification”, but most laws of this kind are.
-The trouble is that there are important exceptions that many people don’t take the time to consider when using Brooks’s law to justify something.
-I hinted at them in chapter 2 of The art of project management, but here’s a full explanation of the notable caveats I’ve seen.
+The trouble is that people often use laws like this in a lazy fashion to end debate, assuming it is as universally applicable as an actual law of basic physics.
+It doesn’t take much effort to see that there are important exceptions.
+I hinted at them in chapter 2 of Making Things Happen, but here’s a full explanation of the notable caveats I’ve seen.

 Disclaimer: I’m sure there are specific cases where these exceptions do not apply.
-I am not suggesting the abandonment of Brook’s law or that religious adherence to the above.
+I am not suggesting the abandonment of Brook’s law, only thoughtful consideration for how it is applied.
 All additional examinations or applications of Brook’s law, or these exceptions, are welcome.